abdulhady89/Multi-Sat-MARL/README.md

 This repository implements Centralized PPO, IPPO, MAPPO, and HAPPO a multi-agent variant of PPO to work with Basilisk (BSK-RL), a realistic satellite simulator with Vizard 3D visualization.
 This implementation is heavily based on https://github.com/marlbenchmark/on-policy as the official implementation of Multi-Agent PPO (MAPPO)(paper: https://arxiv.org/abs/2103.01955).

-<font color="red"> All hyperparameters and training curves are reported in appendix, we would strongly suggest to double check the important factors before runing the code, such as the rollout threads, episode length, ppo epoch, mini-batches, clip term and so on. <font color='red'>Besides, we have updated the newest results on google football testbed and suggestions about the episode length and parameter-sharing in appendix, welcome to check that. </font>

-<font color="red"> We have recently noticed that a lot of papers do not reproduce the mappo results correctly, probably due to the rough hyper-parameters description.
-We have updated training scripts for each map or scenario in /train/train_xxx_scripts/*.sh.
-Feel free to try that.</font>

 ## Environments supported: